-The AcademyHealth Diversity Scholars Program aims to support the professional development of underrepresented racial/ethnic minority groups in the field of health services research.
-Applications for 2023 are closed.
+The AcademyHealth Health Equity Scholars Program (formerly the Diversity Scholars Program) aims to support the professional development of underrepresented groups in the field of health services research.
+Applications will open in January 2025!

-New this year is a special slot in the Diversity Scholars Program specifically for Nursing!
+There is a special slot in the Health Equity Scholars Program specifically for Nursing!
 Find more information about the Policy and Politics in Nursing Scholarship here.

 Scholarship Information